 When trying to work out the environmental credentials of the food we eat, we mustn't be blinkered by other environmental costs.
 Transportation and food miles are important.
 But as mentioned above, they are only part of the picture.

-At certain times and in specific locations, it may also be a more environmentally friendly choice to buy imported pulses for protein rather than eating animal-based food and locally-reared meat.
+At certain times and in specific locations, buying imported pulses for protein may also be a more environmentally friendly choice than eating animal-based food and locally-reared meat.
 Reducing meat and dairy consumption can sometimes be a more profound way to make a positive difference2.

-It is important to think about what we eat and where it comes from, and when we eat those things.
+It is important to consider what we eat, where it comes from, and when we eat it.
 It is best to not only eat food grown locally but also to make sure that, whenever possible, we eat food that is in season.

 Calculating the environmental cost of what we eat can be a complex business.
 Various takes on the relationship between food miles, climate change, and ecological degradation exist.
 However, a common theme is that producing and transporting throughout our food system contributes to our mounting global carbon emissions.

 The simple and profound truth is that most of us can do far better than we do now.
-Reducing food miles is one of the steps we can all take right now to reduce our negative impact.
-So how can we reduce greenhouse gas emissions associated with our food?
+Reducing food miles is one of the steps we can all take right now to reduce our negative environmental impact.
+So, how can we reduce greenhouse gas emissions associated with our food?

 One of the most important steps we can take towards a sustainable food system is to buy directly from (ideally organic) producers whenever we can.
 Rather than buying our staples and fresh produce from supermarkets or chain stores, we can go directly to farmers growing local foods in our areas.

 Sustainable agriculture developed principles that seek to produce our food with minimal environmental harm.
 Look for labels such as the Red Tractor in the UK and Sustainably Grown and Rainforest Alliance Certified in the US to help you understand the provenance of your food choices.
 These accreditations can assist you toward lower food mileage associated with long-distance food transport.